vroh/B2CViz/README.md

 ## Visualization

-To visualize data, load the objects, select a region of interest and call the plotting function:
+To visualize data, load the objects, select a region of interest and call the plotting functions:

 ``` r
 library(B2CViz)